RudiCamilleri/mita/README.md

 - replaceTenderData: Sets or replaces the TenderDataInterface smart contract implementation (for initialization or upgrading)
 - changeClient: Changes the client wallet address of a contract to a new address
 - updateContractMax: Increases the min, medium and max server limits of the contract to the specified amount
+- collectFromPot: Collects Ether from the client's performance guarantee and penalty total
 - extendOrderDeadline: Extends the order deadline to the specified date
 - extendContractDeadline: Extends the contract deadline to the specified date